Stuycs-K/final-project-10-luod-sazzadt/WORKLOG.md

 Created the button class so that whenever it is pressed, all the set-up sliders can no longer be changed unless the button is pressed again.
 This is because a set of initial conditions can only correspond to one life cycle path.

+### 5/25/23

+Created the stats class to display the numerical information about the characteristics of the star (which will update automatically once the simulation begins).
+Also added on to the button class for the "start simulation" button.

 ## Tazrian Sazzad